vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Taittiriya Brāhmana, i, 1, 2, 1.
 Krttikā svagnimādadhita.

-Mukham vă etanna ksatrānām, Yatkrttikā.
+Mukham vā etanna ksatrānām, Yatkrttikā.
 Translation: One should consecrate the (sacred) fire in the Krttikās ;--the Kritikās are the mouth of the nakṣatras.

 CALENDARIC ASTRONOMY